inureyes/pdf2ppt/README.md

     poetry run pdf_to_pptx /path/to/your/input_document.pdf --format png
     ```

+> [!NOTE]
+> You can use this program to flatten a PowerPoint file by first converting the PowerPoint file to PDF, and then using this program to convert the PDF back to a PowerPoint file.
+This process makes the PowerPoint content non-editable.

 ## Development

 If you want to contribute or modify the script, you can run it in a development environment.